SebastianWild/blog/collections/Motorcycle/_posts/2022-04-14-chain-sprocket-swap.md

 ### 11) Chain adjustment & alignment

 Congratulations, you're almost done!
-The final step of course is adjusting the wheel and chain - you'll want to ensure using the built-in chain adjustors or a chain alignment tool that the rear wheel is aligned with the front, as well that there is adequate chain slack.
+The final step of course is adjusting the wheel and chain - you'll want to ensure using the built-in chain adjusters or a chain alignment tool that the rear wheel is aligned with the front, as well that there is adequate chain slack.
 Chain slack will differ from bike to bike but it's always better to have a slightly more loose chain rather than a too tight chain.
 Some more things to remember:

 - As the swing arm compresses, chain slack will reduce (ex. when going over bumps)
 - Check chain slack at multiple points along the chain - some spots may be tighter than others!
 - A chain alignment tool can come in handy.
 I like [this one](https://www.motionpro.com/product/08-0048)
-- Tighten/loosen the chain adjustors one quarter rotation at a time
+- Tighten/loosen the chain adjusters one quarter rotation at a time

-Finally, tighten the chain adjustors and torque the spindle/axle nut.
+Finally, tighten the chain adjusters and torque the spindle/axle nut.

 {% include resize_gallery id="gallery_chain_alignment_tool" resize="500x400>" img_class="align-center" %}